tjerkw/Android-SlideExpandableListView/README.md

 ![Screenshot](https://github.com/tjerkw/Android-SlideExpandableListView/raw/master/raw/example-screens.png)

 Not happy with the Android ExpandableListView android offers?
 Want something like the Spotify app.
-This library allows you to have custom listview in wich each list item has an area that will slide-out once the users clicks on a certain button.
+This library allows you to have custom listview in which each list item has an area that will slide-out once the users clicks on a certain button.

 ## Features